aristocratos/bpytop/README.md

 #* Custom cpu model name, empty string to disable.
 custom_cpu_name=""

-#* Optional filter for shown disks, should be last folder in path of a mountpoint, "root" replaces "/", separate multiple values with comma.
+#* Optional filter for shown disks, should be full path of a mountpoint, separate multiple values with a comma ",".
 #* Begin line with "exclude=" to change to exclude filter, oterwise defaults to "most include" filter.
-Example: disks_filter="exclude=boot, home"
+Example: disks_filter="exclude=/boot, /home/user"
-disks_filter=""
+disks_filter="exclude=/boot"

 #* Show graphs instead of meters for memory values.
 mem_graphs=True